This is my first time enrolling. How long will it take to process my enrollment and when will I receive my ID card?

 I have questions about specific medical services, procedures, claims, or costs.
 Who can help me?

-Employees with specific questions related to these topics should reach out to Aetna directly or Health Advocate.
+Employees with specific questions related to these topics should reach out to their carrier directly or Health Advocate.
 Health Advocate is a third-party resource who can help answer questions about plans, claims, and provide help for finding specialists who accept your insurance.
 This service is available at no cost to anyone enrolled in a medical insurance plan through Justworks.
-The above listed topics typically involve “Protected Health Information” and can only be discussed with a HIPAA-compliant resource.
+The topics listed above typically involve “Protected Health Information” and can only be discussed with a HIPAA-compliant resource.

-No, employees will maintain their same Member ID each year so you will continue using your existing vision or medical card.
-If you need a replacement card, you can always download and print a copy through your Aetna Navigator account or request a new card by reaching out to Aetna.
-Member IDs are also listed in the “Benefits” section of each employee’s Justworks account.
+Employees will maintain their same Member ID each year so you will continue using your existing medical and/or vision card.
+If you need a replacement card, you can access a copy through the relevant provider's website:

 I’m having trouble enrolling in the open enrollment opportunity in Justworks.
 Who can help me?